Originally posted: 2/08/2020

 Scripture does not mince words; we are all guilty of sin.

 They have all turned aside, together they have become corrupt; There is no one who does good, not even one, (Psalm 14:3).

 “O Lord God of Israel, You are righteous, for we have been left an escaped remnant, as it is this day; behold, we are before You in our guilt, for no one can stand before You because of this.”
 (Ezra 9:15)

 For the wages of sin is death… (Romans 6:23)

-His Prevailing Justice wrought in His perfect love would cost Him dearly as His Son would take upon Himself the judgment we deserve.
+His Prevailing Justice, presented in His perfect love, would cost Him dearly as His Son would take upon Himself the judgment we deserve.

 and all are justified freely by his grace through the redemption that came by Christ Jesus.
 25 God presented Christ as a sacrifice of atonement, through the shedding of his blood–to be received by faith… (Romans 3:24-25 NIV).

 And in place of judgment, His Prevailing Justice extends eternal life to those who would believe.